centminmod/xenforo-online-safety-act-uk-template/readme.md

 * Privacy: We are committed to protecting user privacy, as outlined in the OSA, and will handle personal data in accordance with data protection laws.
 We are deeply concerned about the potential implications of the OSA for privacy, including the provisions related to encrypted services and the requirement to scan for certain types of content.
 We do not currently use end-to-end encryption on this forum.

+* Good Faith Compliance: We are committed to making a good faith effort to comply with the OSA and to adopt, where practicable, the measures outlined in Ofcom's Codes of Practice within our significant limitations as a small, volunteer-run platform.
+We will document our efforts and decisions to demonstrate this commitment, using Ofcom's resources as a guide, particularly the index of recommended measures in Section 3 of the Codes.

 ## 4. Our Duties Under the Online Safety Act (OSA)

 We understand that the OSA imposes several duties on online services, including "user-to-user services" like our forum.
 These duties include, but are not limited to: